marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

          struct my_unpacked_struct s;
       };

-  You may only specify the :option:`packed` attribute on the definition of an ``enum``, ``struct``, ``union``, or ``class``, not on a ``typedef`` that does not also define the enumerated type, structure, union, or class.
+  You may only specify the :gcc-attr:`packed` attribute on the definition of an ``enum``, ``struct``, ``union``, or ``class``, not on a ``typedef`` that does not also define the enumerated type, structure, union, or class.

-.. option:: scalar_storage_order ("endianness")
+.. gcc-attr:: scalar_storage_order ("endianness")

   .. index:: scalar_storage_order type attribute